Support Number

 Crowd Management and Capacity Restrictions

-Due to the massive rush of tourists targeting Chardham shrines every year.
-The authorities are grappling with the issue of crowd containment.
-In order to avoid casework and facilitate easier pilgrimage.
-The government has placed certain capacity constraints mainly at Kedarnath and Badrinath temples where the maximum number of pilgrims throng.
+Owing to the heavy influx of visitors wishing to visit the Chardham shrines every year.
+The police are struggling to contain the crowds.
+For casework and convenient pilgrimage.
+The government has fixed certain capacity constraints primarily at the Kedarnath and Badrinath temples, where pilgrims gather in large numbers.